Logo

 The SQLite database contains two main tables:

-position_cache - Analysis Cache
+analysis - Engine Analysis Cache

 ColumnTypeDescription